Cellular bases of generalized q-Schur algebras: The algebra

 (b)\quad $E_i^{(a)} F_i^{(b)}1_\mu = \textstyle \sum_{t \ge 0} \sqbinom{a-b+\bil{\alpha_i^\vee}{\mu}}{t}_i \, F_i^{(b-t)} E_i^{(a-t)} 1_\mu$

 (c)\quad $F_i^{(b)} E_i^{(a)}1_\mu = \textstyle \sum_{t \ge 0} \sqbinom{b-a-\bil{\alpha_i^\vee}{\mu}}{t}_i\, E_i^{(a-t)} F_i^{(b-t)} 1_\mu$. \end{lem}

-We leave the argument to the reader.
-Identity (a) is an obvious consequence of relation \ref{ss:defrels}(c) and the definition of quantized divided powers in \ref{ss:divided-powers}.
-One proves (b) by an elementary double induction argument.
+\begin{proof} Identity (a) is an obvious consequence of relation \ref{ss:defrels}(c) and the definition of quantized divided powers in \ref{ss:divided-powers}.
+One proves (b) by an elementary double induction argument, left to the reader.
 Identity (c) can be proved by a similar argument, or one may use the algebra isomorphism $\omega_{\pi'}$ (see \ref{ss:star-omega}) taking $\Schur(\pi')$ onto $\Schur(\pi)$, where $\pi' = -w_0(\pi)$.
-By applying $\omega_{\pi'}$ to identity (b) for the algebra $\Schur(\pi')$, interchanging $a$ and $b$, and replacing $-\mu$ by $\mu$, one obtains identity (c) for the algebra $\Schur(\pi)$.
+By applying $\omega_{\pi'}$ to identity (b) for the algebra $\Schur(\pi')$, interchanging $a$ and $b$, and replacing $-\mu$ by $\mu$, one obtains identity (c) for the algebra $\Schur(\pi)$. \end{proof}